Ahmad Bazzi

 Education: PhD, EURECOM, France

 Ahmad Bazzi was born in Abu Dhabi, United Arab Emirates.
 He received his PhD degree in electrical engineering from EURECOM, Sophia Antipolis, France, in 2017. and the MSc degree (summa cum laude) in wireless communication systems (SAR) from the Centrale Supélec, in 2014.
-Bazzi is currently a researcher with New York University Abu Dhabi, contributing to integrated sensing and communications.
+Bazzi is currently a research scientist in the Wireless Research Lab, and NYU WIRELESS, NYU Tandon School of Engineering, contributing to integrated sensing and communications (ISAC).
 Prior to that, he was the Algorithm and Signal Processing Team Leader at CEVA-DSP, Sophia Antipolis, leading the work on Wi-Fi (802.11ax) and Bluetooth (5.xx BR/BLE/BTDM/LR) high-performant (HP) PHY modems, OFDMA MAC schedulers, and RF-related issues.
 He is an inventor with several patents involving intellectual property of Wi-Fi and Bluetooth products, all of which have been implemented and sold to key clients.

 Current Research